RandomInfaredAccess/UEXPtoAWB/README.md

 # UEXPtoAWB
-A python script that automates and converts a UEXP file to a AWB file from Jump Force.
+A python script that automates and converts UEXP files form Jump Force to a AWB file.